overciuc/final_project_upleveled/README.md

 **Landing Page with review popup:**
 Click on a map marker to see a popup with comments and ratings.
-The popup shows Average rating from multiple users for this criteria for this address, as well as individual rating and comments by each user.
+The popup shows Average rating from multiple users for this criteria and address, as well as individual rating and comments by each user.
 Home, Blog, About and Contact pages can be accessed without registration.
 ![2 home_page_popup](https://user-images.githubusercontent.com/81855159/126960378-22647aec-33e9-4234-b1eb-890af4eead38.png)